thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

    as if it received a config snapshot request for `c8y-configuration-plugin` type:
       1. Generate a `c8y-configuration-plugin.toml` with the supported config list in the presribed format.
       2. Uploads this file to `http://$TEDGE_HTTP/tedge/$CHILD_DEVICE_ID/config_snapshot/c8y-configuration-plugin` with a `PUT` call.
-      3. On success of the upload, the child-device configuration software notifies the `c8y_configuration_plugin` with an MQTT message published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot` with the payload containing a JSON record with 2 required fields:
+      3. On success of the upload, the child-device agent notifies the `c8y_configuration_plugin` with an MQTT message published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot` with the payload containing a JSON record with 2 required fields: